Have you been searching for an interactive liturgical calendar?

 The Catechesis of the Good Shepherd wooden liturgical calendar can be one of the trickiest materials both to build and present.
 It is also one of the most rewarding.
 I've used it for RCIA, parent meetings, and teen groups.

 Mike Kwitowski, founder of Atrium Woodworks, only built a couple of these because they were so time consuming.
 Unless you specialize or make these in batches, he found it difficult to make just one set to order at an affordable price.
-In other words, the price at Shades of Oak is a good deal.

 For adults and older children, a more affordable and absolutely lovely option is a "Year of Grace" Liturgical Calendar available from Liturgical Training Publications.

 They offer new artwork every year, and I catch myself stopping to just enjoy and ponder the details.
 You can get a set of small paper copies for individual student work, or a wall calendar in plain paper or laminated.
 In the past I have ordered a large laminated Spanish edition for our home.

 Want to bring the liturgical calendar to life in a sensory way, but can't pay for production and shipping?
 Don't despair!